1942 Auckland Rugby League season: Lower grade sides including schools

 There was almost no coverage whatsoever of the junior grades in 1942.
 With the war dominating so much of the media's attention there were no match fixtures published and no results published either aside from some Papakura results which appeared in the Franklin Times.

-Grades were made of the following teams with the strong possibility of additional unknown teams:
+Grades were made of the following teams with the strong possibility of additional unknown teams (winning team in bold):